Asthma and Pregnancy

 Treating asthma the right way during pregnancy is important.
 Uncontrolled asthma can

 lead to the pregnant person getting less oxygen.
 That, in turn, affects the developing

 Uncontrolled asthma can lead to any of the complications listed below.

 Possible complications for the mother

-When not controlled, asthma can put extra stress on the mother, as well as on the
+When not controlled, asthma can put extra stress on the pregnant person, as well as

-fetus.
-Lack of oxygen will not only affect the mother, but also the fetus.
-Other complications
+on the baby.
+Lack of oxygen will not only affect the pregnant person, but also the

 Preeclampsia (toxemia in pregnancy).
 This is a health problem of pregnancy marked